 Walk along the north pavement of Fleet Street between Chancery Lane and Bell Yard, and you will pass a heavily rusticated building of imposing proportions, home of an executive recruitment firm and a magazine publishing company.
 But in the late eighteenth century there stood here a row of brick-fronted premises, one of which was owned by a Benjamin Rackstrow.
-He was a really rather remarkable man, and at this Fleet Street address—no.197—he operated a really rather remarkable museum.
+He was a really rather remarkable man, and at this Fleet Street address, which was no.197, he operated a really rather remarkable museum.

 MASKS AND STATUES

 Wax masks from the living and from the dead do not seem quite so strange in light of Rackstrow’s artistic activities.
 He made drawing-room ornaments in plaster, and garden ornaments in lead.
-He was also a sculptor, and records have survived of some of his commissions—busts of the Marquess of Granby and of a Mr Frye, a figure of Edward VI, and of “a figure of a gentleman, sitting, as large as life”.
+He was also a sculptor, and records have survived of some of his commissions—busts of the Marquess of Granby and of a Mr Frye—who was possibly the artist Thomas Frye—a figure of Edward VI, and of “a figure of a gentleman, sitting, as large as life”.
 This last sculpture was exhibited in 1763 by the Free Society of Artists at their rooms in Spring Gardens.
-Horace Walpole jotted down in his copy of the catalogue that it was “so very near to life that everybody mistook it for real”, so much so that it “frightened an apothecary”, and had to be removed.
+Horace Walpole jotted down in his copy of the catalogue that it was “so very near to life that everybody mistook it for real”, so much so that it “frightened an apothecary” and had to be removed.

 THE CHAIR OF BEATIFICATION